Melissa George: 1999–2008: Film breakthrough

 Her first starring role in a feature film was Kathy Lutz in the 2005 remake of the 1979 horror film, The Amityville Horror.
 The film was not well received by critics, but was a major success at the worldwide box office, grossing over $108 million.
 Despite unfavorable reviews, Film Threat praised George and her co-star Ryan Reynolds's performances, stating that they "make a striking couple.
 Both young and extremely attractive" and that she "does an impeccable American accent, but otherwise she is unremarkable as Kathy Lutz.
 Her physical beauty is sometimes distracting, but not enough to keep the audience awed by her acting."
 That same year, she played Deanna Schine in the thriller Derailed, co-starring Clive Owen and Jennifer Aniston, playing the wife of a man embroiled in an affair.

 In March 2006, it was announced that she had been cast in the NBC comedy-drama series Lipstick Jungle, based on the novel of the same name by Candace Bushnell.
 George was to play Nico Reilly, the editor-in-chief of Bonfire Magazine.
-However, the show underwent significant changes with George and other castmates being replaced and with executive producers DeAnn Heline and Eileen Heisler, writers Rand Ravich and Jill Gordon and director Nigel Cole all fired.
+However, the show underwent significant changes; with George and other castmates being replaced and with executive producers DeAnn Heline and Eileen Heisler, and writers Rand Ravich and Jill Gordon and director Nigel Cole all being fired.
 George had been personally cast by Bushnell, but left in early 2007 when she was offered the HBO series In Treatment.
 Also in 2006, she travelled to Brazil to film the horror-thriller Turistas (released in the UK and Ireland as Paradise Lost) with Josh Duhamel and Olivia Wilde.
-Shooting lasted three months on what was the first Hollywood film to be shot entirely on location in Brazil and George, who learned to speak Spanish and Portuguese for the role, said that the experience "made me a better actress, more resilient, tougher."
+Shooting lasted three months on what was the first Hollywood film to be shot entirely on-location in Brazil, and George — who learned to speak Spanish and Portuguese for the role — said that the experience "made me a better actress; more resilient, tougher."

-In 2007, she landed the lead role, Christine, in the biographical drama Music Within, opposite Ron Livingston, which focused on a disability rights activist in Portland, Oregon.
+In 2007, she landed the lead role, Christine, in the biographical drama Music Within, opposite Ron Livingston, which focused on a disability-rights activist in Portland, Oregon.
 The film had a limited release.
 In an interview, she said that she "knew that Christine's a true character, and the woman responsible for Richard Pimentel's sort of success in a way.
 She was the driving force behind him and behind every good man is a good woman, and Christine was that woman."
 She starred in the British horror-thriller WΔZ, and had a prominent role in the film adaptation of 30 Days of Night, directed by David Slade and co-starring Josh Hartnett.
 The film was a modest success with an over $75 million worldwide gross.